James Kamte: Early life

-Career overview
+Amateur career

+In 2002, he recorded a number of highlights at elite amateur events.
+He finished tied for third at the South African Amateur Strokeplay.
+He then finished runner-up at the Nomads Central Gauteng Under-23 Open.
+He won the Gauteng North Open shortly thereafter.

-James Kamte turned professional in 2003 after representing Gauteng in the Under-23 division, and subsequently in the Gauteng Seniors side.
+In 2003, he represented Gauteng in the Under-23 division and subsequently in the Gauteng Seniors side.
+Shortly before he turned professional he was the 5th ranked amateur in South Africa.

-Career highlights
+Professional career

+Sunshine Tour

-2007 was successful for Kamte.
+In 2003, Kamte turned professional.
+The year 2007 was successful for Kamte.
 On the Sunshine Tour, he started his run on 2 July by finishing second in the Samsung Royal Swazi Sun Open, closely followed by another second-place finish at the Vodacom Origins Tournament in Pretoria a week later.
 On the European Challenge Tour, Kamte's best finish has been second place in the Kenya Open in Nairobi, Kenya.
 He also had a fourth-place finish at the Vodafone Challenge in Germany.

 After a good run of form, James went on to win his first Sunshine Tour victory at the Seekers Travel Pro-Am tournament at the Dainfern Country Club, Johannesburg on 8 September 2007.

 On 8 June 2009, Kamte qualified for the 2009 U.S. Open through sectional qualifying in Columbus, Ohio.

 He won his fourth Sunshine Tour event at the BMG Classic in 2011.

-European Tour – 2008
+European Tour

 Kamte came through the European Tour qualifying school, finishing tied for 22nd place, right on the cut-off line for the top 30 and ties who earn their playing privileges on the main European Tour for the 2008 season.
 This made him the first black South African player to earn European Tour playing privileges since Vincent Tshabalala in 1976.
 He ended the season ranked 138th on the Order of Merit, meaning Kamte would have limited playing opportunities for the 2009 season.

 Kamte followed up his performance at the European qualifying school by winning the Sunshine Tour's Dimension Data Pro-Am in January 2008, becoming the first black South African golfer to win an event on the summer swing of that tour.

-Asian Tour – 2009
+Asian Tour

 With limited status on the European Tour, Kamte entered the Asian Tour qualifying school for 2009 and finished fourth.
 He followed up this success by winning the first event of the 2009 season, the Asian Tour International in Thailand, thus guaranteeing Kamte starts in events co-sanctioned by the Asian and European tours for the remainder of the season.